 Adjust iOS features

-You should also consider the following space-saving techniques:
+You should also consider the following technique to save storage space on iPhone and iPad:

 - Delete items in the Screenshots album, as well as photo duplicates and visually similar images in the Photos app.